Fabi019/hid-barcode-scanner/README.md

 ### Download Latest APKs

+Because the version on the Play Store is usually one or two versions behind the latest release, you can also download the latest APKs directly here on GitHub.

 Since this app uses the ML-Kit there are two app version to choose from.
 The standard version doesn't contain the scanner library directly.
 Because of this the size much smaller than in the bundled but requires the user to have the Play Store installed on their device.